We welcome new members. You may register by calling the parish office or by dropping by the office during office hours.

-Please contact our parish office to arrange for Baptismal instructions (if this is your first child).
-A good preparation is needed for the Sacrament of Baptism so that parents properly understand their responsibilities as Catholic Christian parents.
+Please contact our parish office to arrange for Baptismal instructions.
+Preparation is required to receive the Sacrament of Baptism, which provides parents the proper understanding of their responsibilities as Catholic Christian parents.

 Also, before selecting sponsors (Godparents), please contact us to make sure you understand the guidelines of the Catholic Church regarding sponsors (Godparents).

-Please contact your pastor or parish administrator before setting a date for a wedding.
-At least a nine month preparation period is needed per Diocesan Policy.
+You must contact the parish office before setting a date for your wedding at least a nine month prior to the date you are requesting to begin the preparation period per Diocesan Policy.

-With the high rate of divorce, it is very important that couples get a good preparation and proper catechetical instructions for this sacrament.
-It is required that each couple attend Pre-Cana Instructions and take the Focus Inventory.
-Marriage is the most important decision that a couple makes.
-Therefore, proper instruction and preparation is very important.
-A key part of this preparation is attendance at Sunday Mass and Holy Days of Obligation.
+Each couple is required to attend Pre-Cana Instructions and take the Focus Inventory.
+Also a key part of your preparation for marriage is attendance at Sunday Mass and Holy Days of Obligation.
 It is also very important to frequent the Sacrament of Reconciliation (Confession).

 The Catholic Church does permit cremation.
 We urge all Catholics to follow the official guidelines of the Church regarding this.

 The Catholic Church requires that ALL cremated remains BE BURIED.
-The urn is to be interred in a cemetery in the ground or in a nitch in a columbarium.
-Anything else is disrespecting the body that God gave us.
+The urn is to be interred in a cemetery in the ground or in a columbarium nitche.
+Any other practice would disrespect the body that God gave us.

-Scattering the ashes anywhere, separating the ashes into groups for distribution, or keeping the urn in the house for years is absolutely wrong in all cases.
+The practices of scattering ashes, or separating ashes into groups for distribution, or keeping the urn in the house for years is wrong in all cases.
 Remember, the body that God gave to each of us is sacred and is a temple of the Holy Spirit.